And so the ambiguity grift begins.

 Conclusion:

+This is more of a exhibitionist metaphor than a traditional story.
 Itโ€™s honestly quite surprising how postmodern this film is for 1966.
-To begin to unravel this film, one would likely need to prepare a dissertation because any theory can be contradicted by another.
-This film is ambiguous and meant to stir discussion.
-My curiosity was piqued, but not enough to want to immerse myself in this.
-But the ambiguity is done well and will be forever held on a pedestal for scholars of film.
+To begin to unravel the layers, one would likely need to prepare a dissertation because any theory can be contradicted by another.
+The film is ambiguous and meant to stir discussion.
+Though my curiosity was piqued, it was not enough to make me want to spend more time dissecting it.
+Regardless, the ambiguity is done well and will be forever held on a pedestal for scholars of film.
 Sure itโ€™s a masterpiece, but thematic greatness alone isnโ€™t enough to satisfy me.
 Without a concrete story, Iโ€™d rather just read up on psychology or watch Hanekeโ€™s work.

 more film spice